safetyAI/ChatSafetyAI/README.md

 - chat sharing as icons?
 - forbid chat deletion while a response is being generated

-### 09-08-24
+### 09-10-24
 - initial hazard identification step before HECA call with minimal instructions, to benefit from unconstrained, unbiased eye.
 Hazards passed to mode thru conversation history.
 - refined HECA instructions
-- function instructions now reject HECA on photos not depicting job site situations
+- function instructions now reject HECA for photos not depicting job site situations
-- knowledge of acronyms to off-topic classifier
+- knowledge of acronyms to off-topic classifier and better instructions

 ### 09-03-24
 - edited regulation and prediction's function descriptions to reduce false starts on calls